From plaque reduction to fresher breath, discover why Ascophyllum nodosum is the most researched kelp for canine dental care.

 - Saccharina japonica

-- Ascophyllum nodosum (often called Norwegian kelp or knotted wrack)
+- Ascophyllum nodosum, often called Norwegian kelp or knotted wrack

 Why we focus on Ascophyllum nodosum

-Peer-reviewed evidence: kelp & dog oral health
+Peer-reviewed evidence: kelp and dog oral health

-Randomised controlled trial (90 days)
+Randomised controlled trial over 90 days

-Saliva metabolome study (30 days)
+Saliva metabolome study over 30 days

 Clinical review of evidence